-The applicant will nominate which asset/s they want disregarded (treated unrealisable) on the hardship claim form.
-Decide whether there are valid reasons why the asset/s cannot be sold or borrowed against.
-For pensioners also consider whether it would be unreasonable to expect the asset/s to be sold or borrowed against.
+The applicant will nominate which asset/s they want disregarded (treated as unrealisable) on the Services Australia hardship claim form.
+A delegate will decide whether there are valid reasons why the asset/s cannot be sold or borrowed against.
+For pensioners, a delegate will also consider whether it would be unreasonable to expect the asset/s to be sold or borrowed against.

 Unable to sell or borrow against an asset